Our New Rehabilitation Centre

 Member IAPTAP (International Association of Physical Therapists in Animal Practice)

 She has established a busy purpose-built Small animal rehabilitation clinic on the Sunshine coast.
-Her practice also consults in Veterinary Specialist centers on the Sunshine Coast directs the clinics at Queensland Veterinary Specialists and Animal Referral Hospital in Brisbane.
+Her practice also consults in Veterinary Specialist centers on the Sunshine Coast and has established Physiotherapy services throughout Brisbane Veterinary Specialist centres over many years of clinical practice.
 In these settings she rehabilitates a wide variety of acute and chronic conditions and enjoys providing holistic management to each of her clients.
 Her rehabilitation includes a comprehensive treatment with her advanced Physiotherapy manual skills, acupuncture, underwater treadmill training, laser therapy, and advice and provision of a specific home program to meet the needs of each animal.

-As the Immediate past Chair of the Animal Physiotherapy Group of the APA (Australian Physiotherapy Association) she is highly motivated member of her field and helped to establish the profession and training programs in Australia.
-Brooke has been involved in development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and runs the canine residential schools of the postgraduate Veterinary Physiotherapy program from University of Liverpool in their Post Grad Diploma of Veterinary Physiotherapy.
-Brooke also mentors Veterinary rehabilitation students with externships from international courses.
-She has written a chapter on Acupuncture in the latest edition of Animal Physiotherapy: Assessment Treatment and Rehabilitation of Animals (Blackwell Publishing), and is highly trained in Acupuncture for humans and animals.
+As a past Chair of the Animal Physiotherapy Group of the APA (Australian Physiotherapy Association) she is highly motivated member of her field and helped to establish the profession and training programs in Australia.
+Brooke has been involved in development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and runs the canine residential schools of the postgraduate Veterinary Physiotherapy program from University of Liverpool.
+Brooke also mentors Veterinarians in clinical placements through CRI and CCRT.
+She has written a chapter on Acupuncture in the latest edition of Animal Physiotherapy: Assessment Treatment and Rehabilitation of Animals (Blackwell Publishing), and is highly trained in Acupuncture for humans and animals in postgraduate programs.

 Brooke always strives to provide the best quality of care for all animals, with a great deal of respect for their behaviour and condition, and aims to maximise their quality of life.
 She prefers to work closely with the owners of the animals to provide daily care and ongoing management, with plenty of advice and support.
 Outside of work, Brooke is a proud mum of 2 busy young children, relishes in her family time (including with her rescue dog and cat), and does boxing training as an outlet.
 Life is full and rewarding.

 Holistic Animal Physiotherapy – formerly HAPS (Human & Animal Physio.
 Services)